trobonox/trobonox/README.md

 ## 🔭 Currently working on:
 - Kanri (Tauri rewrite of Kanban Electron)
 - Preparing for the LPI Linux Essentials Certification
+- Making a new personal website using Next.js, Framer Motion and Three.js

 (on hold: Ultramarine Linux, lpadder)